nex-maximus/hackathon.genai.team-jedi-hackathon-dev/docs_src/index.md

 1. Sound Classification pipeline from OpenVINO model zoo didn't work initially.
 Raised [issue](https://github.com/openvinotoolkit/open_model_zoo/issues/3858) using github to get support on the same from the OpenVINO team.

 1. Access Grafana Dashboard using this link - http://0.0.0.0:3001/grafana.
-Accessing the link directly from portainer (http://0.0.0.0:3001) results in error as it doesn't append **grafafana** to the link.
+Accessing the link directly from portainer (http://0.0.0.0:3001) results in error as it doesn't append **grafana** to the link.

+1. For setting up the Grafana email notifications, user need to log in as admin.